 One of the means to mitigate this observed storage depletion trend is a program that the District has been actively pursuing since 1996 -- the Seaside Basin groundwater injection program (also known as aquifer storage and recovery, or ASR) where excess flow from the Carmel River, as specified by state and federal resource agencies, is injected into the Seaside Basin for use during dry periods.
-Continued testing of the District's full-scale test injection well was carried out during RY 2006 to further confirm the feasibility of this important means to help replenish the Seaside Basin.
-In addition, a Draft EIR/Environmental Assessment for the long-term MPWMD Phase 1 ASR Project was completed in FY 05-06.
-In August 2006, the District Board certified the Final EIR for the Project, which is comprised of a second well at the District's Santa Margarita Test Injection Well site; permits were obtained and construction began in December 2006.
-Next year's annual report will address the MPWMD Phase 1 ASR Project in more detail.
 It is anticipated that ASR will play an increasing important role in addressing groundwater concerns in both the Carmel River and Seaside Basins.